GNOME is getting better! More and more useful tools are available to configure the desktop behavior and appearance.

 How to Install Grub Customizer in Linux:

 The software is popular and available in official Linux repositories.
-So you can install it either from the Software PPA (App Center), or run command in terminal:
+So you can install it either from the Software Manager (App Center), or run command in terminal:

 - For Ubuntu, Debian, Linux Mint run: